supercooper64/Yoshis-Adventure/README.md

 - This is the first game to star Yoshi as a protagonist, likely in tribute to Alex Egelston.

-- Some of these mechanics, such as Tutorial yoshi, were later reused or based on in The Wizarding World of Yoshis, the second DJ STUDIO-developed, non-Nintendo licensed game to star Yoshi.
+- Some of these mechanics, such as Tutorial Yoshi, were later reused or based on in The Wizarding World of Yoshis, the second DJ STUDIO-developed, non-Nintendo licensed game to star Yoshi.